brendanhasz/brendanhasz.github.io/_posts/2018-12-15-quantile-regression.md

 ![svg](/assets/img/quantile-regression/output_56_1.svg)

 The \\( y \\)-values are heteroskedastic as a function of time as well!

-How about over pickup location?
+Side note: in the plot above of fares vs time, you can see the flat-rate fee to La Guardia and JFK airports undergo a price hike at the end of summer 2012!
+And then the price of the JFK flat-rate continue to creep up afterwards.
+You can also see that there was some sort of constant interval charge before that period, whereas after prices are more continuous.
+Perhaps there was a subset of cab companies which charged ~$2 per mile and rounded up to the nearest mile - probably via the odometer - but switched to charging a continuous rate per distance in mid 2012.

+Does the variance in the ride fares change across pickup location too?

 ```python
 # Plot pickup locations as a heatmap